Wayne Health Improvement Partnership (WHIP)

 What is WHIP (Wayne Health Improvement Partnership)?

-Selection of the 2019-2021 Community Health Assessment (CHA), Community Service Plan (CSP) and Community Health Improvement Plan (CHIP) priority and disparity areas was a joint process that began in the summer of 2018 with assistance from the S2AY Rural Health Network and Common Ground Health.
-A variety of partners were engaged throughout the process including the public health departments and hospital staff, Community Based Organizations (CBOs), school district representatives, local federally qualified health centers (FQHCs), Aging and Youth, the S2AY Rural Health Network, Common Ground Health, and more.
-The community at large was engaged throughout the assessment period using a regional health survey conducted in the summer of 2018 (My Health Story 2018) and a series of focus groups.
-Partners’ role in the assessment were to help inform and select the 2019-2021 priority areas by sharing any pertinent data or concerns and actively participating in planning meetings.
-From the survey results, health priorities were selected and a joint plan, the Wayne County Community Health Improvement Plan was created.
+Selection of the 2022-2024 Community Health Assessment (CHA), Community Service Plan (CSP) and Community Health Improvement Plan (CHIP) priority and disparity areas was a joint process with assistance from Pivital Public Health Partnership and Common Ground Health.
+A variety of partners were engaged throughout the process including the public health departments and hospital staff, Community Based Organizations (CBOs), school district representatives, local federally qualified health centers (FQHCs), Aging and Youth, and more.
+Partners helped to inform and select the 2022-2024 priority areas by sharing pertinent data or concerns and through actively participating in planning meetings.
+From analysis of data, health priorities were selected and a joint plan, the Wayne County Community Health Improvement Plan was created.
 Partner agencies work with Wayne County Public Health and Newark Wayne Hospital to achieve the goals and objectives outlined in the plan.

 Wayne Health Improvement Partnership App